M60 machine gun: Vietnam War

-In United States Marine Corps service, concerns about the M60's reliability, weight, and the high round counts of many M60s in service prompted the adoption of the M60E3 to replace most original M60s in infantry units.
+The U.S. Marine Corps, which became concerned about the M60's reliability, weight, and the high round counts, adopted the M60E3 to replace most original M60s in infantry units.
 The M60E3 was five pounds lighter than the original M60.
 It included a forward pistol grip and had the bipod mounted to the receiver rather than the barrel.
 The weapon still was not durable and its performance was reduced.

 In the early 1990s, Saco Defense addressed Navy Special Warfare requirements to develop a retrofit parts package for the machine gun.
 Called the M60E4, it was more reliable and durable than the M60E3, had a "duckbill" flash suppressor, and a shorter and thicker positive lock gas cylinder extension.
-NAVSPECWAR units began to receive it in late 1994, when it was designated the Mk 43 Mod 0.
+The first NAVSPECWAR units received it in late 1994, when it was designated the Mk 43 Mod 0.

 In January 1994, the U.S. Army began the Medium Machine Gun Upgrade Kit program.
 The only two competitors were M60 and M240 versions.
 Saco offered an "enhanced" M60E3 with improved parts, and FN offered the M240 variant of its MAG; both weapons were upgrade kits of weapons already in service.
 Eighteen guns of each were tested until December 1995.
 There were two main performance areas: mean rounds between stoppages (MRBS-jams) and mean rounds between failures (MRBF-parts breaking).
 50,000 rounds were fired through both guns.
 The M240 had 2,962 MRBS and 6,442 MRBF, compared to the M60's 846 MRBS and 1,669 MRBF.
 As a result, the M240 was declared the winner and accepted into infantry service.
 Although the M60 was lighter, had better balance, was more controllable, and there were many in the inventory, it did not work reliably enough.
 Starting with Ranger battalions, the U.S. Army began adopting and modifying M240 variants to replace their remaining M60s in the early 1990s.

 The M60, though largely phased out, continued to be used in the 21st century by U.S. Navy SEALs.
 It was the main 7.62 mm machine gun used by some U.S. special operations forces to the late 1990s.
 As of 2005 it was used by the U.S. Coast Guard, U.S. Navy, and some reserve units.

+In 2015, the Danish Army adopted an M60E6 variant from U.S. Ordnance to replace their aging MG3s in infantry roles.